Is this for me?

 Menstrual blood is one of the strongest energies on Earth - it is the force of Creation itself.
-Because of this, it affects the ceremonies in a significant way.
-Combined with Ayahuasca, the experience can become overwhelming for the woman, intensifying the sensations and creating strong mental confusion, paranoia and physical discomfort.
-It can also work in the opposite way and completely block the experience.
+Because of this, it can affect the ceremonies in a significant way.
+Combined with Ayahuasca, the experience can sometimes become overwhelming for the woman or block the experience.

-Additionally, it has been known to influence others in the ceremonial space, including the healers, causing them to lose their vision and block their connection to the subtle spiritual energies.
 This is why we ask for you to carefully plan your retreat for a time when you will not be menstruating.
-Also Kambo is a definite no with the period, as the peptides it contains can either interrupt the flow or extend it significantly.
+Kambo is a definite no with the period, as the peptides it contains can either interrupt the flow or extend it significantly.

-However, if your cycle would change unexpectedly or your only opportunity to come is when you’re on your moon, let us know and we can make special arrangements so you can still attend the retreat, but just not take part in the ceremonies on the days you are bleeding.
+However, if your cycle would change unexpectedly or your only opportunity to come is when you’re on your moon, let us know and we can make special arrangements so you can still attend the retreat.

 There are cheaper places to drink Ayahuasca.
 Why should I choose Wistin Origins?